 Does it smell?

 One of the main concerns of those using compost toilets is the potential smell.
-With the Air Head Composting Toilet, odour-free use is achieved through several key parts – firstly urine-separation (so the solids remain relatively dry), the use of coconut coir (or similar) as a medium into which the solids fall, the turning/mixing handle (which breaks up solids mixes them into the medium), and the active ventilation system – a 12-volt fan draws any remaining odours out and assists in the drying of the solid matter.
+With the Air Head Composting Toilet, odour-free use is achieved through several key parts – firstly urine-separation (so the solids remain dry, relatively speaking), the use of coconut coir (or similar) as a medium into which the solids fall, the turning/mixing handle (which breaks up solids mixes them into the medium), and the active ventilation system – a 12-volt fan draws any remaining odours out and assists in the drying of the solid matter.

 The fan is located in a housing at the point where the flexible vent pipe exits the room.
 The fan draws air through a screened opening on the toilet, across the top of the solids area and through the flexible vent hose and then outside.
 You have the choice of either a straight or angled fan housing – the diagram below will help you decide on the most suitable version, although you are welcome to call us for advice.
 Approximately 1.5 metres (5 feet) of flexible vent pipe comes with the Air Head and further lengths, if needed, are available online.